PerrySawatzky/PerrySawatzky/readme.md

 # Welcome to my GitHub Profile!
-### I just finished my full-stack bootcamp at [Codeboxx][codeboxx]! <br /> Working as an API developer with Rails, GraphQL, and Rest.
+### Working as a Full Stack Developer and Coach at [Codeboxx][codeboxx]! <br /> I work with with Ruby on Rails, GraphQL, and ReactJS.
 ### About me:

 - 🎧 Audiofile on a budget: Technics SA-200 | Sennheisser HD 6XX.
 - 🎷 Lead member of 'Base-Case-Perry and the swinging saxes'.
-- 🚲 I'm an avid cyclist who's training for my first triathalon!
+- 🚲 I'm a typical Montreal cyclist.
-- 🛸 Ask what FLIR, GOFAST, or GIMBAL mean to me.
-- 🏈 Vikings and Alouettes armchair expert.
+- 🏈 Vikings and Alouettes football armchair expert.
-- 🦈 I like the shark emoji.

 ### Connect:
 [<img align="left" alt="Perry-Sawatzky | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]